nikothomas/ctdfjorder/README.md

 pip install ctdfjorder
 ```

-## 🗺️ Mapping
-If you want to enable map plotting at the end of the pipeline you'll need a default token from [MapBox](https://www.mapbox.com).

 ## 🚀 Usage
 CTDFjorder provides a command-line interface (CLI) for processing and analyzing CTD data in addition to serving
 as a python library.
 A tutorial has been setup [here](https://nikothomas.github.io/ctdfjorder/Getting%20Started.html)